CorneliaKelinske/first_blog/posts/2021/10-13-the_dark_side.md

 in one of those phases.
 I was in the zone.
 But only the translating zone.
 The coding zone is worse!
 Once you are in it, your code is everything there is.
 I think since writing code requires such a high level of attention and focus  - especially when you are trying to solve a problem - it is very hard to come out of it and to let that focus slip away again.
 Both my husband and I have noticed that after a period of intense coding, everything appears to be overwhelming.
 People in particular.
 It's like you need to consciously re-set your mind, before you can go on with your day and be among other people again.
-A few minutes of quiet outside in the fresh air usually help.
+A few quiet minutes of fresh air outside usually do the trick.

 # 3. Time flies when you are in the zone

 This side effect is closely connected to no. 2, the intensity of writing code.
 I am a very organized person.
-I have day planned out.
+I have my day planned out.
 I know what I have to do at what time, and I usually have no problem with sticking to a schedule.
 Enter the coding zone ...
-Time works differently, here.
+Time works differently here.
 The 20 minutes you had before you needed to go pick up the kid from school fly by in what feels like one minute.
 On the bright side, I've gotten some extra cardio workouts in when I had to sprint down the road to make it to the school on time ...